railsagainstignorance/chromatography/README.md

    * regenerate an image from the resultant dye amounts
    * gasp in wonder at the colourful splodges
    * twiddle the 1000s of params and try again

+## The plan - part 2

+Well, got something interesting happening, but was hampered by physics of colours, and lack of knowledge thereof.

+The easy bit, it turned out, was the physics of dyes flowing through wet paper.
+The cellular automata is flexible enough to handle lots of possibilities.

+Having had a think, was perhaps distracted by
+* the starting point, "an image, ideally of bright, sharp colours", and spent too much time trying to achieve a realistic mapping from there into the physics of inks/dyes and subtractive colours.
+* the idea of chromatography strips, where the water flows from one end to the other via capillary action, picking up the dyes as it goes.

+I'm looking to return to re-imagining the labs splodges, which are more about dollops of wet ink dropped onto dry paper.

+So, attempt 2 might well start with a blank, white, paper and modeling
+* dropping dollops of wet ink on there
+* possibly dropping dollops of water

+This will involve
+* throwing away the pixels-to-ink code
+* modeling water in the CA
+   * possibly two modes
+      * within the paper (capillary action, aka good old chromatography), possibly drying out
+      * on top of the paper (aka spillages, ultimately absorbed into the paper)
+* modelling blemishes/inconsistencies in the paper
+   * lumpy surface, affecting the spillages
+   * different absorption characteristics, affecting the capillary action
+* tackling the thorny issue of translating from ink/dyes subtractive colour to RGBA for display.